ska-telescope/ska-oso-services/docs/src/deployment/secret_management.rst

 By default, the ``ska-oso-services`` chart will create a Secret that contains the ODA password for use by the application, without the need for any user configuration.

-To use a different Secret, the ``.Values.global.oda.postgres.secret.existingSecret`` value can be overwritten with the Kubernetes Secret resource name.
+To use a different Secret, set the ``.Values.global.oda.postgres.secret.existingSecret`` value with the Secret name.

 See :doc:`configuration` for more details on the ODA connection.